Dr. Sophia Maggelakis Dean of the College of Science

 Professor of Applied Mathematics

 Welcome to RIT's Women in Science (WISe) program!
-WISe will play a central role in contributing to the engagement of women in sciences and mathematics through a diverse and unique educational experience.
-We are the home of a rich portfolio of strong and robust science and mathematics undergraduate and graduate programs, including three of RIT's six Ph.D. programs, and we are known nationally and internationally for our innovative research programs.
+WISe plays a central role in contributing to the engagement and advancement of women in the sciences and mathematics.
+The College of Science is home to a rich portfolio of strong and robust science and mathematics undergraduate and graduate programs, including three of RIT's seven Ph.D. programs, and it is known nationally and internationally for its innovative research and academic programs.

--To increase female student enrollments in our Sciences and Mathematical Sciences programs through recruitment, retention and alumni efforts.
+-To increase female student enrollments in our science and mathematical sciences programs through recruitment, retention, and alumni efforts.

--To create networking opportunities for women in the College of Science.
+-To create networking and mentoring opportunities for women in the College of Science.